 It’s not a question of right or wrong, theoretically realistic or theoretically unrealistic; but of relevance to your own specific operations.
 Many courses can equip you with an invigorating sense of fast-paced, high-level tactical ability, but then leave you on your own to figure out how to deal with the boring and mundane pace of many real-world operations.

 How do you handle the bland and annoying discomfort of having less than perfect information for hours on end?
 How do you remain vigilant, and balance hyper awareness with soul-devouring boredom?
 These are not trivial questions, and they represent a reality that is relevant to many security and SD professionals.
-But they’re unfortunately very rarely covered in the type of high-paced courses that visiting instructors provide in order to keep their audiences captivated.
+But they’re unfortunately very rarely covered in the type of high-paced courses that some instructors provide in order to keep their audiences captivated.

-I’m not faulting visiting instructors for trying to make SD training more interesting and fun.
+I’m not faulting instructors for trying to make SD training more interesting and fun.
 And I’m not faulting anyone for designing exercises where trainees get to detect multiple hostile surveillants in multiple environments, even though it’s quite rare to do so in real life.
 I’m saying that a course which claims to be realistic, but that doesn’t also prepare you for dealing with what you’re actually going to encounter 99.9% of the time, isn’t exactly realistic.

-Visiting instructors will often enamor you with exotic stories about exotic cases in exotic places.
+Instructors will often enamor you with exotic stories about exotic cases in exotic places.
 It’s part of the allure, and I don’t fault them for it (everyone has to make a living, after all).
 But when they try to sell their training as “realistic”, even though they’ve not spent the requisite years working in the relevant environment to know what is or isn’t realistic for that environment, you should take what they’re selling with a grain of salt.

 Many people might remember how executive protection courses used to have this problem.
 They used to be thrill-rides of defensive driving, tactical shooting, unarmed combatives and formation team movements through crowds.
 It took many years for people to understand that actual work almost never looks like that, that things like soft-skills and customer service are much more commonly applied and that EP training should reflect that.
 This adaptation has, to a large degree, already taken place in the EP training scene.
 It’s time for SD training to catch up and also adapt itself to the realities of the field.